The big picture from Tableau Conference 2019

 AIs of use

-Last year, Tableau introduced “Ask Data,” a sort of chatbot that allows users to interact with and refine data visualizations in natural language, rather than by clicking on buttons or coding in SQL.
+Last year, Tableau introduced “Ask Data,” a sort of chatbot that allows users to interact with and refine data visualisations in natural language, rather than by clicking on buttons or coding in SQL.

 At this year’s show Tableau demonstrated refinements to the AI-powered interface that enable it to make year-over-year and geographic comparisons on demand.

 The company also showed off its recently released Explain Data function, which describes in plain English the factors that contribute to a particular data point.
 It’s intended to make it easier for users who don’t have a statistical background to make better use of their data.

 In a bar chart of aggregate vehicle sales by state, for example, clicking on a column might reveal that the total includes an unusually high proportion of truck sales compared to other states.

 On a scatter graph, selecting a point that’s far off the trend line for explanation might reveal that the disparity is due to a single line of data — and enable the user to exclude the outlier from the analysis with a click.

-Another new ease-of-use feature is Metrics, which enables users to boil visualizations of real-time data down to a single number that can be tracked in a mobile app.
+Another new ease-of-use feature is Metrics, which enables users to boil visualisations of real-time data down to a single number that can be tracked in a mobile app.

-And for users unsure exactly what data to track, View Recommendations will highlight visualizations that others at the company have created or are consulting, based on their prior usage patterns, their access rights, and what others like them are viewing.
+And for users unsure exactly what data to track, View Recommendations will highlight visualisations that others at the company have created or are consulting, based on their prior usage patterns, their access rights, and what others like them are viewing.

 Preppers’ checklist